Taapopi149/image-summarizer/README.md

 - [ ] Add toast notifications
 - [ ] Use DistilBART for faster summarization

-📌 To Do / Future Enhancements
-- [ ] PDF export of summary
-- [ ] Dark mode toggle
-- [ ] Deploy on Render (backend) and Vercel (frontend)
-- [ ] Add toast notifications
-- [ ] Use DistilBART for faster summarization

 🧑‍💻 Author
 Taapopi Ndeshipanda
 GitHub: https://github.com/taapopi

-🛡️ License
-This project is licensed under the MIT License.